Skip to main contentSkip to main navigationSkip to footer content

 The clinical rotations allow students to meet and network with nurses and administration.

-The goal is that students experience rotations at different hospitals during their degrees, allowing students to see the difference between organizations and organizations to see a variety of potential employees.
+The goal is that students experience rotations at different hospitals and community-based agencies during their degree completion, allowing students to see the difference between organizations and organizations to see a variety of potential employees.

 What Happens During Clinical Rotations?